apprenticeharper/DeDRM_tools/FAQs.md

 If the book is from Kindle for PC or Kindle for Mac and you think you are doing everything right, and you are getting this message, it is possible that the files containing the encryption key aren’t quite in the format the tools expect.
 To try to fix this:

-1. Deregister Kindle for PC(Mac) from your Amazon account.
+1. Deregister Kindle for PC/Mac from your Amazon account.
-1. Uninstall Kindle for PC(Mac)
+1. Uninstall Kindle for PC/Mac
-1. Delete the Kindle for PC(Mac) preferences
+1. Delete the Kindle for PC/Mac preferences
     * PC: Delete the directory `[home folder]\AppData\Local\Amazon` (it might be hidden) and `[home folder]\My Documents\My Kindle Content`
     * Mac: Delete the directory `[home folder]/Library/Application Support/Kindle/` and/or `[home folder]/Library/Containers/com.amazon.Kindle/Data/Library/Application Support/Kindle/` (one or both may be present and should be deleted)
-1. Reinstall Kindle for PC(Mac) version 1.17 or earlier (see above for download links).
+1. Reinstall Kindle for PC/Mac version 1.17 or earlier (see above for download links).
-1. Re-register Kindle for PC(Mac) with your Amazon account
+1. Re-register Kindle for PC/Mac with your Amazon account
 1. Download the ebook again.
 Do not use the files you have downloaded previously.

 ## Some of my books had their DRM removed, but some still say that they have DRM and will not convert.
 There are several possible reasons why only some books get their DRM removed.
 * You still don’t have the DRM removal tools working correctly, but some of your books didn’t have DRM in the first place.
-* Kindle only: It is a Topaz format book and contains some coding that the tools do not understand.
-You will need to get a log of the DeDRM attempt, and then create a [new issue at Apprentice Harper's github repository](https://github.com/apprenticeharper/DeDRM_tools/issues/), attaching the book and the log, so that the tools can be updated.

-If you are still having problems with particular books, you will need to create a log of the DRM removal attempt for one of the problem books, and post that in a comment at Apprentice Alf's blog or in a new issue at Apprentice Harper's github repository.
+If you are still having problems with particular books, you will need to create a log of the DRM removal attempt for one of the problem books.
+If you're using NoDRM's fork, open [a new issue](https://github.com/noDRM/DeDRM_tools/issues) in the GitHub repo.
+If you're using Apprentice Harpers version, post that logfile as a comment at Apprentice Alf's blog or in a new issue at [Apprentice Harper's github repository](https://github.com/apprenticeharper/DeDRM_tools/issues).

 ## My Kindle book has imported and the DRM has been removed, but all the pictures are gone.
 Most likely, this is a book downloaded from Amazon directly to an eInk Kindle (e.g. Paperwhite).
 Unfortunately, the pictures are probably in a `.azw6` file that the tools don't understand.
 You must download the book manually from Amazon's web site "For transfer via USB" to your Kindle.
 When you download the eBook in this manner, Amazon will package the pictures in the with text in a single file that the tools will be able to import successfully.